 9) The Legend of Zelda: A Link Between Worlds

-A direct sequel to A Link to the Past, by all means, should not have worked—it’s hard to see why it’s necessary—and while it’s not necessary, it is a blast.
-It feels more like a re-imagining of its predecessor but with some wonderful quality of life improvements.
-If you’re looking for a more recent handheld entry you might have missed, you can’t go wrong here.
+The Legend of Zelda: A Link Between Worlds is a direct sequel to A Link to the Past, by all means, should not have worked—it’s hard to see why it’s necessary—and while it’s not necessary, it is a blast.
+It feels more like a re-imagining of its predecessor but with some wonderful quality-of-life improvements.
+You can’t go wrong here if you’re looking for a more recent handheld entry you might have missed.

 10) The Legend of Zelda: Phantom Hourglass